 Open systems display emerging properties when learning and adapting, in the sense that new behaviors tend to create new functions, forms and significances whether in the learning individual or the learning organization.
 There are strong correspondences between properties, functions, forms and significances.
 The application of this concept to Territorial Intelligence should allow us to better understand the changes in our present world under the pressure of sustainable development.
-Networking, social communities are examples of new functions and correlative forms (Mallet, 2007).
+Networking, social communities are examples of new functions and correlative forms.
 Information technologies are both the trigger and the result of adaptation in organizations.

-The emergence is a property that makes the whole is not reducible to its parts; it is more -it has its own properties that are overhanging-, and less -it does not possess all the properties of its parts, some information is lost.
-A quote from Robert B. Laughlin (2005) summarizes the concept: "It (a solid, a cloud, an agency) leads its life in an autonomous manner.
+The emergence is a property that makes the whole is not reducible to its parts, it is more (having his own properties and overhanging), and less (it does not possess all the properties of its parts, some information is lost).
+A quote from Robert B. Laughlin summarizes the concept: "It (a solid, a cloud, an agency) leads his life in an autonomous manner.
 The rules governing it do not depend on those governing its constituents.
 It reflects a new level of organization.
-They testify to the phenomenon most mysterious and therefore the most fascinating of nature: the emergence".
+They testify to the phenomenon most mysterious and therefore the most fascinating of nature: the emergence" [Laughlin (2005)].